 The Surgical & Interventional Trials Unit (SITU) is using eClinical to manage patient feedback in clinical trials.

 The Centre for Trials Research at Cardiff University conduct clinical trials across four main themes of behaviour change, cancer, children and young people, and infections.

 The centre is currently using eClinical to scan, verify and export paper case report forms, questionnaires, and patient feedback forms directly into a database across various studies.

 The SentiMAG multicentre trial evaluates a new technique for Sentinel Lymph Node Biopsy (SLNB) against the standard technique.

 King's College London is using eClinical to scan, verify and export paper case report forms directly into a database.

-If you want to find out more about hybrid paper and electronic data capture in clinical trials, please complete this form or call +44 (0)3300 100 000.
+If you want to learn more about hybrid paper and electronic data capture in clinical trials, or wish to book a demonstration, please complete the form below: